tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

  DROP TABLE customer;
  ```

-Copy the following code from the `query.sql` file and paste it in the pgAdmin editor.
+Copy the following code from `schema.sql`, `seed.sql`, and `query.sql` file and paste it in the pgAdmin editor.

  ```sql
  -- Re-create the table "customer" within mortgage_db